arondirnfeld/kosher_video_web_version_4/README.md

 - **Icons**: [Font Awesome](https://fontawesome.com/) v6.0.0
 - **Fonts**: [Orbitron](https://fonts.google.com/specimen/Orbitron) from Google Fonts
 - **PWA**: Service Worker + Web App Manifest

+## 🔍 Troubleshooting

+### SharedArrayBuffer Issues

+If you see an error about SharedArrayBuffer not being supported:

+1. **Use the built-in server**: Run `run-with-headers.bat` (Windows) or `serve.sh` (Linux/Mac)
+2. **Configure your browser**: Follow the browser-specific instructions above
+3. **Check the debug panel**: Click the bug icon in the top-right corner for detailed logs

+### Debug Panel

+The application includes a debug panel that shows detailed logs:
+- Click the bug icon in the top-right corner to toggle the debug panel
+- Export logs using the download button in the debug panel
+- Clear logs using the trash button

+### Common Issues

+1. **Processing Fails**: Try using a smaller video file or closing other browser tabs
+2. **Slow Processing**: FFmpeg.wasm runs in the browser and is slower than native FFmpeg
+3. **Browser Crashes**: Large video files may exceed browser memory limits

 ## 🎨 Design Philosophy